10 Of The Most Interesting Stories From History And The Captivating Figures Behind Them

 Published November 22, 2017

-To refer to Audrey Munson simply as a supermodel would be dismissive, as the iconic Gilded Age star was a renowned artist’s model, clothing model, and film actress whose fascinating tale stands out among a crowded field of similarly interesting stories.
+To refer to Audrey Munson as simply a supermodel would be dismissive.
+She was a renowned artist’s model and film actress whose interesting story stands out in a crowded field of women with similar tales.

-Despite her fame, Munson received little compensation and was not able to save up enough to support herself after her star had faded.
-By the 1920s, as her popularity decreased, she and her mother moved to upstate New York.
+In addition, Munson acted in silent films and was one of the first women to appear nude in a non-pornographic movie.
+But despite her fame, Munson received little compensation, and she was not able to save enough money to support herself after her star had faded.
+In the 1920s, as her popularity decreased, she and her mother moved to upstate New York.

-With no savings to speak of, Munson took work as a waitress.
+With no savings to speak of, Munson found a job as a waitress.
 It was during this time that she began to demonstrate signs of mental illness, such as her insistence on being known as “Baroness Audrey Meri Munson-Munson.”

 author